pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 ```

-We loop through different feature values, modify the growth rate according to the `unknown_response`, and run the simulation.
+We loop through different feature values, modify the growth rate according to the `unknown_response,` and run the simulation.
 We also add noise to the simulated data.

 ```julia
 # plot to clean the display